Miss Grand United States 2016

-Miss Grand United States 2016 was the first edition of the Miss Grand United States pageant, held on May 28, 2016, at Leonard Nimoy Thalia, Symphony Space, New York City.
+Miss Grand United States 2016 was the first edition of the Miss Grand USA pageant, held on May 28, 2016 at Leonard Nimoy Thalia, Symphony Space, New York City.
 Thirteen national delegates competed for the title, of whom the representative of New York, Michelle Leon, was announced the winner.
 She then represented the country at the Miss Grand International 2016 pageant in Las Vegas, and was named the fourth runner-up.

 Results

 Contestants

 Thirteen state titleholders competed for the national title.